EmergenceAI/Agent-E/README.md

 [Discord](https://discord.gg/wgNfmFuqJF) &nbsp;&nbsp; [Cite paper](https://arxiv.org/abs/2407.13032) _Note: The WebVoyager validation used [nested_chat_for_hierarchial_planning branch](https://github.com/EmergenceAI/Agent-E/tree/nested_chat_for_hierarchial_planning) and GPT4-Turbo_

 Agent-E is an agent based system that aims to automate actions on the user's computer.
 At the moment it focuses on automation within the browser.
-The system is based on on [AutoGen agent framework](https://github.com/microsoft/autogen).
+The system is based on on [AG2 agent framework](https://docs.ag2.ai/docs/Home).

 This provides a natural language way to interacting with a web browser:
 - Fill out forms (web forms not PDF yet) using information about you or from another site